ju-de/no-contact/README.md

 #no-contact

-###Stay friends without being friends
+###It happens

 Sometimes, unfollow just doesn't do the trick.
-But maybe you're not quite ready to unfriend yet.

-###It happens
+###Stay friends without the hassle

-no-contact is a Chrome extension to help you go through with going no-contact on Facebook.
+no-contact is a Chrome extension to help you go through with going no-contact on Facebook without having to unfriend.
 Like ripping off a bandaid, so you can finally have some peace of mind.

+* no more "just checking up"
+* no more stumble upons from mutual friend posts
+* tear free
+* no nasty knots
+* and shiny hair too